JoonsungJeon/AdvPaint/README.md

-# 🎨AdvPaint: Protecting Images From Inpainting Manipulation via Adversarial Attention Disruption
+# 🎨AdvPaint: Protecting Images from Inpainting Manipulation via Adversarial Attention Disruption
 This repository contains the official implementation of **AdvPaint**, a novel defensive framework that generates adversarial perturbations that effectively disrupt the adversary’s inpainting tasks.
 We will be presenting AdvPaint at _ICLR 2025_ in Singapore.
 Check out the project page and the paper!